Congruent Solutions to Zeno's Paradoxes

 These quantum paradoxes (along with Zeno's) have led some physicists to assert that they are a fundamental, irreducible feature of life, including the operation of intelligence.
 As Physicist David Bohm, Einstein's protégé explained:

-Latest experimental developments supporting the granular nature of space-time (February 2009):
+Latest experimental developments supporting the granular nature of matter, energy and space-time (February 2009):

 "According to Craig Hogan, a physicist at the Fermilab particle physics lab in Batavia, Illinois, GEO600 has stumbled upon the fundamental limit of space-time - the point where space-time stops behaving like the smooth continuum Einstein described and instead dissolves into "grains", just as a newspaper photograph dissolves into dots as you zoom in."